In this article

 Patients who do not receive additional treatment following detox may have a higher chance of relapse.

 Residential treatment facilities typically use a selection of therapeutic approaches.
-They are usually aimed at helping individuals live a substance-free, crime-free, sober life following treatment.
+They are usually aimed at helping people live a substance-free, crime-free, sober life following treatment.

 Outpatient behavioral treatment consists of a wide selection of programs for patients who visit a behavioral health counselor regularly.
-Most of the treatment programs involve individual counseling or support groups, or both.
+Most of the treatment programs involve personal counseling or support groups, or both.

 These programs usually provide forms of behavioral or talk therapy, including cognitive-behavioral treatment, which helps patients understand, avoid, and cope with the situations in which they are most likely to use drugs or alcohol.